Merz's stumble casts shadow over hopes for rebooting Germany's struggling economy

 Those measures were passed in the outgoing parliament.

 Merz won election with 325 votes on the second try, but significant damage has been done.
-He is taking office “with two black eyes and shaky knees,” said Andrea Roemmele, professor of communications and politics at Berlin's Hertie School.
+He is taking office “with two black eyes and shaky knees,” said Andrea Roemmele, professor of communications in politics and civil society at Berlin's Hertie School.

 Hope that the government will quickly push ahead with new investments and reforms “has been shattered,” said Carsten Brzeski, global chief of macro at ING bank: “Today’s events show that not everyone seems to have understood the sense of urgency and the need to have a functioning government.”